 Prospective Adoptive Families: Why Choose Friends in Adoption?

-FIA stands apart from other agencies in that that they are available to care take an adoption from the point of match, to placement -- and most importantly -- for the years that follow.
-Their post adoption care center includes a vibrant and accessible network of professionals and agency staff members who specialize in understanding the intricate issues of adoption as they impact children, adolescents, and young adults growing up in a family touched by adoption.
-FIA’s CCC provides opportunities to connect adoptees and their families with the resources they need in order to form a secure and more fully integrated sense of self.
+Friends in Adoption (FIA) stands apart from other agencies in that FIA is available to care take an adoption from the point of match, to placement — and most importantly — for the years that follow.
+FIA’s post adoption services include a vibrant and accessible network of professionals and agency staff members who specialize in understanding the intricate issues of adoption as they impact children, adolescents, and young adults growing up in a family touched by adoption.
+FIA’s post-adoption services provide opportunities to connect adoptees and their families with the resources they need in order to form a secure and more fully integrated sense of self.
 Whether an adoption is open or closed, FIA has the resources and commitment necessary to ensure the health and wellness of all involved in a story of adoption well into the known and unknown chapters of the future.